-The peer reviewed literature as of the date of this guideline has demonstrated that many adult stem cell lines can't be delivered with efficacy via a peripheral intravenous route due to a pulmonary first pass effect.[70]
-This means that for the time being, effective stem cell therapy means delivery of cells to the intended target tissue.
+The peer reviewed literature as of the date of this guideline has demonstrated that many adult stem cell lines can't be delivered with efficacy via a peripheral intravenous route due to a pulmonary first pass effect.
+[70] This means that for the time being, effective stem cell therapy means delivery of cells to the intended target tissue.
 As a result, the physician should have the requisite training necessary to deliver the cell line to the intended target tissue.
 As an example, stem cells delivered via percutaneous means to the intervertebral disc should only be performed by a physician with formal training in disc access procedures and appropriate board certification (pain management, anesthesiology, interventional radiology, etc...).
-As another example, the delivery of stem cells to the pancreas should only be performed by a physicians boarded in interventional radiology, general surgery, or gastroenterology.
+As another example, the delivery of stem cells to the pancreas should only be performed by a physician with formal training in interventional access to the GI system or surgical training to access the same site.
+This would include physicians boarded in interventional radiology, general surgery, or gastroenterology.